 Throughout the day, I’d discover fly bodies littering our house – GROSS!
 Where did they even come from?

-The accuracy required to pick off flies with Nerf gun bullets really impresses me, but I realize I should have used this opportunity to extend the idea of accuracy to really important concepts, like how to pedal your bike so it lands in the garage, or how to have pick up that breakfast bowl and walk it to the sink, or how to throw your dirty underwear into the laundry basket rather than leaving it on the bathroom floor or, since we are already discussing bathroom messes, we must address the king of all accuracies…how to actually aim so that at least some of your pee goes IN the toilet!
+The accuracy required to pick off flies with Nerf gun bullets really impresses me, but I also realize I should have used this opportunity to extend the idea of accuracy to really important concepts, like how to pedal your bike so it lands in the garage, or how to have pick up that breakfast bowl and be sure it makes it to the sink with it, or how to throw your dirty underwear into the laundry basket rather than leaving it on the bathroom floor or, since we are discussing bathroom messes, we must address the king of all accuracies…how to actually aim so that at least some of your pee goes IN the toilet!

-Well, that’s what I get for half listening.
-I hope an important lesson was learned by all.
+That’s what I get for half listening.
+I hope an important lesson was learned by all – me most of all! 😉

 While he was still speaking, behold, a bright cloudcast a shadown over them, then from the cloud came a voice that said, “This is my beloved Son, with whom I am well pleased.
 Listen to him.”